Nigeria protesters break curfew amid gunfire, chaos in Lagos

-LAGOS, Nigeria (AP) — Nigeria’s anti-police protesters stayed on the streets in Lagos on Wednesday, breaking the government curfew following a night of chaotic violence in which demonstrators were fired upon, sparking global outrage.
+LAGOS, Nigeria (AP) — Nigerians protesting against police brutality stayed on the streets in Lagos on Wednesday, breaking the government curfew following a night of chaotic violence in which demonstrators were fired upon, sparking global outrage.

-Shots were fired Wednesday as young demonstrators set up barricades by the Lekki toll plaza in Lagos, where protesters were fired upon Tuesday night, causing injuries and an unknown number of deaths.
+Shots were fired Wednesday as young demonstrators set up barricades by the Lekki toll plaza in Lagos, where protesters had been fired upon Tuesday night, causing numerous injuries although officials said no deaths.

-There were reports of gunfire across Lagos, Nigeria’s largest city of 14 million, including on the highway to the airport, at a major bus station, outside the offices of a television station.
+Gunfire could be heard across Lagos, Nigeria’s largest city of 14 million, including on the highway to the airport, at a major bus station, outside the offices of a television station and at the Lekki tollgates.
+Smoke could be seen billowing from several points in central Lagos.

 Demonstrations and gunfire were also reported in several other Nigerian cities, including the capital city, Abuja.

+The nationwide #EndSARS protests against police brutality have rocked Nigeria for more than two weeks.
+They started after a video circulated of a man being beaten, apparently by officers of the police Special Anti-Robbery Squad, known as SARS.

+In response to the protests, the government announced it would disband the SARS unit, which Amnesty International says has been responsible for many cases of torture and killings.

-The nationwide #EndSARS protests against police brutality have rocked Nigeria for more than two weeks and the demonstrators’ demands have widened to include calls for an end to corruption, accountable government and respect for human rights in Africa’s most populous nation of 196 million.
-Despite massive oil wealth and one of Africa’s largest economies, Nigeria’s people suffer widespread poverty and lack of basic services, as a result of widespread corruption, charge rights groups.
+The demonstrators’ demands have widened to include calls for accountable government, respect for human rights and an end to corruption in Africa’s most populous nation of 196 million.
+Despite massive oil wealth and one of Africa’s largest economies, Nigeria’s people have high levels of poverty and lack of basic services, as a result of rampant corruption, charge rights groups.

-Nigerians are reeling from the video from Tuesday night at the Lekki toll plaza in which protesters could be heard singing the national anthem in the darkness.
-Shots can be heard followed by sounds of people running away.
+Nigerians are reeling from several videos from Tuesday night at the Lekki toll plaza in which protesters could be heard singing the national anthem in the darkness.
+Shots are heard followed by sounds of people running away.

-It’s not clear who was firing the shots heard in the video, but Nigeria’s security forces have been blamed for at least 10 deaths during the protests by Amnesty International, which has accused the police and military of using excessive force against the demonstrators.
+It’s not clear who was firing the shots heard in the videos, but Nigeria’s security forces have been blamed for at least 10 deaths during the protests by Amnesty International, which has accused the police and military of using excessive force against the demonstrators.
 There have also been widespread reports of the youthful protesters being attacked by armed gangs, who the demonstrators say sent by the police to break up the protests.

-The Lagos governor early Wednesday confirmed numerous injuries for the Lekki shooting, but didn’t say who was responsible.
+The Lagos governor Wednesday confirmed more than 20 injuries from the Lekki shootings, but said that no one had been killed.
+He said he went to hospitals and mortuaries throughout the city.

+Speaking in a televised address, Lagos governor Obajide Sanwo-Olu said he has ordered an investigation into the actions of the military at Lekki plaza, an indication that the army may be responsible.

+“For clarity, it is imperative to explain that no sitting governor controls the rules of engagement of the military.
+I have nonetheless instructed an investigation into the orders and the adopted rules of engagement employed by the officers and men of the Nigerian army that were deployed to the Lekki tollgate last night,” the governor said.
+“This is with a view to taking this up with a higher command of the military and to seek the intervention of Mr. President in his capacity as a commander in chief to unravel the sequence of events that happened yesterday night.”

 “This is the toughest night of our lives as forces beyond our direct control have moved to make dark notes in our history, but we will face it and come out stronger.
-I’ve just concluded visits to hospitals with victims of this unfortunate shooting incident at Lekki, ” tweeted Obajide Sanwo-Olu.
+I’ve just concluded visits to hospitals with victims of this unfortunate shooting incident at Lekki,” the governor tweeted earlier Wednesday.

-He had earlier warned on Twitter that the protests against police brutality had “degenerated into a monster that is threatening the well-being of our society.”
+He had also warned on Twitter that the protests against police brutality had “degenerated into a monster that is threatening the well-being of our society.”

-President Muhammadu Buhari has remained silent on the protests and violence sweeping across the country.
+President Muhammadu Buhari has been largely silent on the protests and violence sweeping across the country.

 Nigeria’s spiraling crisis has drawn international attention, including from U.S. presidential candidate Joe Biden who on denounced the shootings.